Marketto/mockettaro-ajax-recorder/README.md

 This project is licensed under the MIT License - see the [License](/LICENSE) file for details

 ## Changelog
+### 1.0.2
+- Fixed parsing of responses which are not json
 ### 1.0.0
 - First draft